NoroffFEU/development-platforms/AWS-case-study.md

 With Amplify, you can configure a web or mobile app backend, connect your app in minutes, visually build a web frontend UI, and manage app content outside the AWS console.
 Ship faster and scale effortlessly—with no cloud expertise needed.
 (Source:
 [AWS amplify](https://aws.amazon.com/amplify/))

-Amplify Hosting supports the common SPA frameworks like React, Vue.js, Ionic and Ember as well as statistic site generators like Gatsby, VuePress and Jekyll.
+Amplify Hosting supports common SPA frameworks like React, Vue.js, Ionic and Ember as well as statistic site generators like Gatsby, VuePress and Jekyll.

 If you have existing code, and you want to deploy it through Amplify Web Hosting, then you can connect your git repository (GitHub, BitBucket Cloud, GitLab, and AWS CodeCommit) to set up continuous deployment.